ThoughtWorksInc/DeepLearning.scala/README.md

 `stateless-future` project internally bases on `scala.util.control.TailCalls`, and automatically performs tail call optimization in the magic `Future` blocks, without any additional special syntax.

 See [this example](https://github.com/Atry/stateless-future-test/blob/2.10.x/test/src/test/scala/com/qifun/statelessFuture/test/run/tailcall/TailcallSpec.scala).
 It just works, and no `StackOverflowError` or `OutOfMemoryError` occures.
-Note that if you port this example for `scala.async` it will throw `OutOfMemoryError` or `TimeoutException`.
+Note that if you port this example for `scala.async` it will throw an `OutOfMemoryError` or a `TimeoutException`.

 ## Comparison